 Exposure to ultraviolet (UV) rays from sunlight is a leading cause behind melanoma.
 When sunlight hits melanocytes, they make more of the pigment melanin, darkening the skin.
 This can result in a tan, freckles or moles — the vast majority of which are benign.

-Researchers believe that enough UV radiation exposure can damage the DNA in melanocytes, causing them to grow out of control into a tumor.
+Researchers think that enough UV radiation exposure can damage the DNA in melanocytes, causing them to grow out of control into a tumor.
 Blistering sunburns in childhood, use of tanning beds and any excessive exposure to UV radiation increases the risk for melanoma, according to the Mayo Clinic.

 A melanoma tumor often originates in an existing mole or starts as its own lesion that looks like a mole.
 People with more than 50 ordinary moles are more likely to develop melanoma, according to the National Cancer Institute.